VaishnaviGaikwad182/VaishnaviGaikwad182/README.md

 Passionate about Full Stack Development, AI and EdTech Solutions.

 A self-driven learner and coder with a focus on building practical solutions that improve lives.
-Currently working on educational apps, cooking games, and adaptive learning dashboards.
+I love building impactful digital experiences that solve real-world problems.
+Always exploring the intersection of technology, creativity, and lifelong learning.

 ## Technical Skills